Police 5: Creation

 Police 5 was commissioned when Lew Grade needed a five-minute programme to fill a gap in the schedules for six weeks caused by an American import underrunning.
-The idea came from Steve Wade, Head of Outside Broadcasts, and Grade refused to copyright the format, which allowed other ITV regions to launch their own versions with Taylor often hosting them.
+The idea came from Steve Wade, Head of Outside Broadcasts, and Grade refused to copyright the format, which allowed other ITV regions to launch their own versions with Shaw Taylor often hosting them.
 Almost a third of the appeals featured in the programme led to an arrest.

 The format was later sold overseas; in Germany it was a networked hour-long programme, Aktenzeichen XY… ungelöst (German for "Case number XY ...
 Unsolved") on ZDF since 1967, which became the blueprint for the BBC's Crimewatch (1984); Taylor had pitched the idea for a centralised version to Channel 4 in 1982 but the idea had been rejected.
+Taylor was later involved in the creation of televised appeals for Crimestoppers UK, which were aired in many ITV regions.

 In 2008, Taylor played a fictionalised version of himself hosting a version of the programme in an episode of Ashes to Ashes.